-Construction, engineering and surveying interviewers are typically senior members of the team you’d be joining, and they are looking to find out more about you.
+Construction, engineering and surveying graduate interviewers are typically senior members of the team you’d be joining, and they are looking to find out more about you.
 Are you someone whom they could safely send to client meetings straight away?
 Would you fit well in a multidisciplinary project team?
 Can you get things done?
+Do your values fit with the company’s?
 If you have a related degree, do you know your stuff?

 Types of graduate construction, civils and surveying interviews

 - telephone or video (sometimes used by recruiters as a first interview)

 - face-to-face, based around your strengths and/or competencies, your CV and your motivations for applying

 This is the most likely first question of any interview.
 It invites you to share something about your background and is supposed to ease you into the interview.
 Focus on your academic and work background and why you want to work for the employer.